Lady Friend

 "Lady Friend" is a song by the American rock band the Byrds, written by band member David Crosby and released as a single on July 13, 1967.
-The single reached number 82 on the Billboard Hot 100, but failed to chart in the United Kingdom.
-"Lady Friend" is the only song penned solely by Crosby to appear on the A-side of a Byrds' single.
+The single was commercially unsuccessful, only charting at number 82 on the Billboard Hot 100 and failing to chart in the United Kingdom at all.

-Recording and release
+Composition and recording

 The song was written by Crosby in early 1967 at his home in Beverly Glen in Los Angeles.
 A demo of the song dating from this period, featuring Crosby accompanying himself on acoustic guitar, was included in the KPFA program The Crosby Connection, during the radio station's February 3, 2001 Grateful Dead marathon.

 The Byrds' recording of the song has been described by Tim Connors as having a quick tempo and featuring a chiming guitar riff, while band biographer Johnny Rogan made note of its complex vocal harmonies and brass instrumentation.
 Rogan also described it as the fastest and rockiest single the Byrds had released up to that point.
 Crosby closely oversaw the protracted recording of the song, much to the consternation of his bandmates Roger McGuinn and Chris Hillman.
 Tensions in the band increased in the late stages of production when Crosby replaced Hillman and McGuinn's backing vocals with his own vocal overdubs.